Gene Munny

-Gene Munny (born August 25, 1989) is an English professional wrestler best known for his tenure with Progress Wrestling where he is a former Progress Atlas Champion.
-He is also known for competing in various promotions of the British independent scene.
+Gene Munny (born August 25, 1989) is an English professional wrestler, He is working on the Progress Wrestling, where he is the current Progress Atlas Champion in his second reign.
+He is also makes appearances for the British independent scene.

 Professional wrestling career

 British independent scene (2012–present)

 Munny made his professional wrestling debut under the ring name of "Johnny Lavelle" at FWA At MCM Expo, an event promoted by Frontier Wrestling Alliance on March 31, 2012, where he teamed up with Alex Kaos in a losing effort against Max Angelus and Zack Nitro in tag team competition.
 Through his career as a freelancer, Munny wrestled for various promotions from the British independent circuit such as TNT Extreme Wrestling (TNT), Insane Championship Wrestling (ICW), International Pro Wrestling: United Kingdom (IPW:UK), Ignite Wrestling Pro (IWP) and many others.

 At IPW This Has To End, an event of IPW:UK from May 1, 2019, Munny competed in a six-way scramble match to determine the number one contender to the IPW:UK World Championship won by Sha Samuels and also involving Dan Moloney, Ricky Knight Jr., Charles Crowley and Big Guns Joe.